gerasoa/MyRecipeBook/README.md

 Bug Detection & Fixing:

-2 -  I encountered several bugs in the code, which were identified and corrected with the help of AI.
+2 -  I encountered some bugs in the code, which were identified and corrected with the help of AI.
 Copilot played a crucial role in pinpointing semantic errors and suggesting corrections, ensuring smoother functionality.

 3 - Content Creation & Testing: